Italy at the 2016 Summer Paralympics: Equestrian

 The country qualified to participate in the team event at the Rio Games.

+Italy fielded a squad of four riders to compete.

 Paracanoeing

 Italy earned a qualifying spot at the 2016 Summer Paralympics in this sport following their performance at the 2015 ICF Canoe Sprint & Paracanoe World Championships in Milan, Italy where the top six finishers in each Paralympic event earned a qualifying spot for their nation.
 Salvatore Ravalli earned the spot for Italy after finishing sixth in the men's KL1 event.
 Federico Mancarella earned another spot for Italy after finishing fourth in the men's KL2 event.
 Veronica Yoko Plebani earned a third spot for Italy after finishing fifthin the women's KL3 event.